 8 Change Tracking

-This section identifies No table of changes that were made to this is available.
-The document is either new or has had no changes since theits last release.
-Changes are classified as New, Major, Minor, Editorial, or No change.
+No table of This section identifies changes is available.
+The that were made to this document is either new or has had no changes since its the last release.
+Changes are classified as Major, Minor, or None.